Ricardo8Abreu/verify-accounting-data/README.md

 const data = undefined;
 const result = verifyData(data);

-console.log(result); // { value: null, status: false, quantity: null, message: "Data is undefined" }
+console.log(result); // { hasData: null, status: false, quantity: null, message: "Data is undefined" }
 ```

 ## Return Values

 The `verifyData` function returns an object with the following properties:

-- `value`: Indicates whether there are elements in the data (`true` if there are, `false` if not, `null` if there was an error).
 - `status`: Indicates whether the function executed correctly (`true` if yes, `false` if no).
+- `hasData`: Indicates whether there are elements in the data (`true` if there are, `false` if not, `null` if there was an error).
+- `message`: Additional details about the function execution.
 - `quantity`: Number of elements in the data or characters in the string (or `null` if there was an error).
-- `message`: Additional details about the function execution.

 ## Contribution

 Contributions are always welcome.
-Please read the contribution guidelines before contributing.

 ## License